Ob/Gyn Residency Program

 UT Southwestern Medical Center has the largest residency training program in the nation, with 80 approved positions in Dallas and another 20 positions in Austin.
 More than one out of every 50 Ob/Gyn residents in the country trains here.
 About a third of our residents pursue fellowships after graduation.

-Residents also have clinical services at Presbyterian Hospital of Dallas, Medical City Dallas Hospital and St. Paul University Hospital during training.
+Residents also have clinical services at Presbyterian Hospital of Dallas, Medical City Dallas Hospital and St. Paul University Hospital and will soon rotate through UT Southwestern’s new William P. Clements Jr. University Hospital.
 Residents are also involved in the care of faculty patients at Zale Lipshy University Hospital.

 In 2009, UT Southwestern entered into a partnership with the Seton Family of Hospitals in Austin.
 As a result of this association, our Department has become responsible for the graduate medical education program in Austin, which is currently comprised of 20 Ob/Gyn residents, overseen by 20 UT Southwestern on-site faculty members.